GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 response = training[,"class"]
 ```

 The first step here is to define your response and predictors.
-The response is just one column containing your class label, because we want to classify the rest of the image.
+The response is simply one column that contains your class label, because we want to classify the rest of the image.
 The predictors are all of the columns with the information that we extracted from your raster stack.
 Be careful not to include anything else in your dataframe (e.g. the geometry).

 Now, use the `caret` package to train a simple random forest model.
-Here, we use the method "rf" in the `train` function to do so.
+We can use either the method "rf" or "ranger" in the `train` function to do so.
 There are many other implementations of the random forest algorithm in `R` that you can explore, for example the `ranger` [package](https://cran.r-project.org/web/packages/ranger/index.html), which performs better.

 {% capture optional %}
 ### Optional

 We also use the `expand.grid` function to do some [model tuning](https://en.wikipedia.org/wiki/Hyperparameter_optimization), as well.
-This might seem complicated, but put simply it returns a model with the parameters optimized for the best accuracy.
+While it seems complicated, this essentially returns a model with the parameters optimized for the best accuracy.

 ```r